Skip to main content

 • Track eccentric loads in the session data (exported via CSV) to document dosing for clinical notes.

-• For tendinopathy protocols specifically, consider pairing VOLTRA I eccentric work with isometric holds (using Isometric Mode) as a pain management strategy within the same session.
+• For tendinopathy protocols specifically, consider pairing eccentric work with isometric holds (using Isometric Mode) as a pain management strategy within the same session.

 • VOLTRA I for Practitioners